kali-mx/RSA_breaker/README.md

 # RSA Breaker
-is a python script that automates all the steps and calculations to solve the TryHackme.com lab entited: **Breaking RSA**
+is a python script that automates all the steps and calculations to solve the TryHackme.com lab entitled: [**Breaking RSA**](https://tryhackme.com/jr/breakrsa)

 `git clone https://github.com/kali-mx/RSA_breaker.git`